-"Vintage" is a key word for autumn/winter 2019 thanks to grandma silk scarves, traditional tweed suiting, 80s silhouettes and croc-stamped accessories.
-Lisa Aiken, Net-a-Porter's fashion director, explained at her trends presentation: "While the Gucci impact is still very prominent, what we've seen come through this season is lots of tweed, faux fur and scarf prints from Richard Quinn, which was a standout show of the season.
+"Vintage" is a key word for autumn/winter 2018 thanks to "grandma" silk scarves, traditional tweed suiting, '80s silhouettes and croc-stamped accessories.
+Lisa Aiken, the former fashion director at Net-a-Porter, explained at her trends presentation earlier in the year: "While the Gucci impact is still very prominent, what we've seen come through this season is lots of tweed, faux-fur and scarf prints from Richard Quinn, which was a standout show of the season.
 There were a mash-up of references and designers have taken this idea of vintage and made it their own."

-Vintage Scarf Prints
+1. Vintage Scarf Prints